Winchester Bible: Decoration

 The artwork of the Winchester Bible is incomplete.
-Many illuminations were left unfinished, while others were deliberately removed later on.
 The illuminations throughout the manuscript appear in varying stages of completion, ranging from rough outlines and inked drawings to unpainted gilded images and figures complete in all but the final details.
 In all, 48 of the major historiated initials that begin each book stand complete.
 The different books of the Bible are determined by large decorative first initials; three books were important enough to have full-paged scenes dedicated to them.
 I Samuel, Judith, and Maccabees all have full page frontispieces but only I Samuel's was actually completed; the other two were left only as drawings.

-The decoration of the manuscript involved many different artists with different styles, both figural and decorative.
+The decoration of the manuscript is thought to have involved six different artists with particular styles, both figural and decorative.
 The presence of various styles makes it hard to determine the exact date of the Bible.
-The different styles could point towards two different periods the Bible was worked on, one earlier and one later.
+The different styles could point towards two different periods in which the Bible was worked on, one earlier and one later.
 However, it could also imply that both traditional and ground-breaking artists of the time worked on the piece during the same period.